 More common applications include conducting consumer surveys and analyzing ad networks.
 The data collected involves customer traits, including purchasing preferences, demographics, site behavior, etc.

-This mode of operation follows the customer journey from the beginning of demand generation to lead generation, ensuring that everything is working in the right direction.
+This mode of operation follows the customer journey from the beginning of demand generation to lead generation, ensuring that everything is working properly.
 Note that guesswork is not essential at this point.

-The only thing that guarantees accuracy and efficiency is using customer data effectively.
-You can make a huge difference in your business by using data, thus enabling you to achieve your objectives.
+Effectively using customer data guarantees accuracy and efficiency.
+Data can make a huge difference in your business, enabling you to achieve your objectives.

 How Do Customer Data Analytics Work?